G7 sustainability pledges are not bold enough

 The summit recognized that climate change, biodiversity loss and pollution are a triple-interconnected crisis, and proposed targeted actions, including:

+Measures to cut emissions, shift away from fossil fuels and increase renewable energy generation; Steps to reduce pollution and guarantee protection and restoration of ecosystems; Focus on a just transition, which includes vulnerable communities and social segments, leaving no one behind.
 As this G7 highlighted, a holistic approach to climate change is essential and it must be driven by robust corporate accountability.
 There is, however, a lack of boldness in the actions undertaken:

 We might be tempted to salute these commitments with nothing but enthusiasm, but unfortunately not all that glitters is gold.
 Despite the positive overtones, the summit lacked the ambition to propose any new – and much-needed – actions against climate change.
 Yet how can the corporate world contribute where international policy setters fall short?
 Here, we can draw inspiration from the G7 communiqué: “Availability, comparability, and credibility of robust information in the financial sector and real economy”, which underscores the importance of effective sustainability reporting practices by the private sector.